-We run 3-day simulations between 22 September 2012 00:00 UTC and 25 September 2012 00:00 UTC.
-We simulate this period with COSMO, using three horizontal resolutions of 7 km, 2.8 km, and 500m in a one-way nesting strategy (Fig. 1a).
-Integrated Forecasting System (IFS) simulations from the European Centre for Medium-Range Weather Forecasts (ECMWF) with a resolution of 25 km force the 7 km runs, which in turn force the 2.8 km and finally these force the 500m simulations.
+We run 3 d simulations between 22 September 2012 00:00 UTC and 25 September 2012 00:00 UTC.
+We simulate this period with COSMO, using three horizontal resolutions of 7 km, 2.8 km, and 500 m in a one-way nesting strategy (Fig. 1a).
+Integrated Forecasting System (IFS) simulations from the European Centre for Medium-Range Weather Forecasts (ECMWF) with a resolution of 25 km force the 7 km runs, which in turn force the 2.8 km ones, and finally these force the 500 m simulations.
 The following rationale guides the nudging experiments.
-The study period is run in all three resolutions as pure forecast runs (named CTRL-7, CTRL-2.8, CTRL-500), which are used as references to compare against simulations nudging GPS, operational RADiosondes (RAD, ~ 20 levels) and High-Resolution radiosondes (HR, ~700 levels) and all possible combinations between them (see Table 1), in all three resolutions.
+The study period is run in all three resolutions as pure forecast runs (named CTRL-7, CTRL-2.8, CTRL-500), which are used as references to compare against simulations nudging GPS, operational radiosondes (RAD, $\sim 20$ levels) and high-resolution radiosondes (HR, $\sim$ 700 levels), and all possible combinations between them (see Table 1), in all three resolutions.
 The nudging is performed continuously processing new observations as soon as they are available for the time step under integration.
-This implies that the average frequency for nudging of GPS is 10 minutes and between 6 and 12h for radiosondes.
+This implies that the average frequency for nudging of GPS is 10 min and between 6 and 12 h for radiosondes.
 We use almost 1000 GPS stations, 32 RAD sounding stations and 12 HR stations (Fig. 1b).
 All simulations of the same resolution are forced with the same boundary conditions.

-- 255 For instance, all 500m simulations are forced by CTRL-2.8.
+For instance, all 500 m simulations are forced by CTRL-2.8.
 This is done to ensure that the different impacts observed in the simulations are due to the use of different observations and not from different forcing data.
 A total of 21 simulations were performed (see Table 1).
-The study focuses on two investigation areas, the Cévennes-Alpine area in southern France (FR) and the north western Mediterranean basin (RhoAlps), see Fig.1b.
-The extension of FR has been selected for study of local instability, moisture and wind conditions influencing convective activity over the area.
-RhoAlps covers the extension of the - 260 four main heavy precipitation foci (see Fig. 2b).
+The study focuses on two investigation areas, the Cévennes alpine area in southern France (FR) and the north-western Mediterranean basin (RhoAlps); see Fig.1b.
+The extension of FR has been selected for study of local instability, moisture, and wind conditions influencing convective activity over the area.
+RhoAlps covers the extension of the four main heavy precipitation foci (see Fig. 2b).